Special Habitat Areas

 Pidcock Creek, Dam & Mill Race

-The final half mile of Pidcock Creek winds through the Preserve, and the creek includes a dam and a millrace built in the 1830s to service the Mill, which is located downstream near the eastern edge of the Preserve.
+The final half mile of Pidcock Creek winds through the Preserve, and the creek includes a dam and a millrace built in the 1830s to service the Mill—located downstream near the eastern edge of the Preserve.

 The creek provides important habitat for aquatic life and birds.
 These include various species of dragon-, damsel- and dobsonflies, water skippers and water scorpions; freshwater mollusks and crayfish; dace fish; salamanders; painted and snapping turtles; mallard and wood ducks, common mergansers, Canada geese, belted kingfishers and Louisiana waterthrushes; and mink and beaver—with transient beaver activity evident by the gnawed-upon and felled ash, beech, hemlock, ironwood and maple trees along the Gentian, Fern and Evergreen trails.

-Of these species, belted kingfishers, Louisiana waterthrushes, salamanders, dace fish and dobsonfiles are all species whose presence indicates high water quality.
+Of these species, belted kingfishers, Louisiana waterthrushes, salamanders, dace fish and dobsonflies are all species whose presence indicates high water quality.

 Everything that happens on the land within the watershed affects the quality of the creek’s water.
 The predominant land use within the watershed is currently agriculture, but the area is constantly under increasing development pressure.

-With the help of a PA Growing Greener grant, the Pidcock Creek Watershed Association—of which the Preserve is a member—was formed in 2003 to assess, monitor and protect the water quality.
-The association conducts public outreach on watershed issues and uses grant funds to train volunteers on watershed management and stream visual assessment techniques, as well as to conduct baseline assessments of the watershed.
+Throughout its existence (2003 — 2020) the Pidcock Creek Watershed Association—of which the Preserve has been a member—assessed, monitored and protected the water quality of this Delaware River tributary with the help of a PA Growing Greener grant.
+The association conducted public outreach on watershed issues and used grant funds to train volunteers on watershed management and stream visual assessment techniques, as well as to conduct baseline assessments of the watershed.